lfnaranjo11/lfnaranjo11/README.md

 ### Hi there 👋

 - 👯 I’m looking to collaborate on open source projects.
+- I'm well versed in javascript, java, react.
+- I have proficient in elixir, typescript, C, python.
 - 📫 How to reach me: https://www.linkedin.com/in/leonel-naranjo/
-- 🌱 I’m currently learning typescript, node
+- 🌱 I’m currently learning typescript, node.